chef/monitoring-integration-automate/prometheus/Prometheus-agent-installation-configuration.md

 ```
 vi /etc/systemd/system/postgres_exporter.service
 ```
-* Add the following lines of text into the file.
-This will configure node_exporter with monitoring collectors for CPU load, file system usage, and memory resources.
+* Add the following lines of text into the file to configure exporter as a service.
 Update the ip address of local system in the following parameters as per your environment. web.listen-address=10.100.12.65:9101

 ```